 Craft GroupWork on your own projects, improve your skills and work with us on WI craft projects

-The group meets at a member’s house and as dates and venues are arranged, details are added to the Calendar.
+While we have been in lock down or self-isolating since the beginning of the Covid-19 Pandemic in 2020, our Craft group members have been enjoying the benefits of meeting by Zoom while sometimes we have met in gardens or at a local hostelry.
+Now in the cold Spring of 2021, our cosy meetings by Zoom have kept us all crafting, communicating and together.
+As the ongong threat of Covid-19 difficulties are easing slowly, we are all looking forward to possible new get-togethers, maybe even face-to-face crafting events and we march forward with great hopes for future meetings.
+We may soon return to former group meets at a member’s house as dates and venues are arranged, and those details are added to the Calendar.
 All levels of expertise are catered for from the beginner to the experienced crafter.
 When there is no specific joint project underway, members are invited to bring their own current pieces and to work on them while enjoying a sociable afternoon or evening.

 February Craft meetings by Zoom were held on Monday 8 and Monday 15 February to learn the Japanese art of Amigurumi for making small, stuffed yarn animals, and we were to make a two-colour Dinosaur.
 Good progress for keen crochet practitioners but for beginners, some basic difficulties quickly became apparent.
 A separate tutoring session has been arranged for the same week, when we made progress with our magic circles.
 With our second Amigurumi session, our Dinosaur’s feet took shape and with basic work on yarn and hook holding, members and our work became less tense and awkward.
 A further craft session on Friday 19 February for individual help and development of our dinosaur’s body, pattern interpretation and advanced stitchery.
 Altogether, we’ve learnt how to make a magic circle, techniques for increase and decrease of stitches, how to create a chain stitch opening for our dinosaur’s tail and the pattern’s special decrease technique for decreasing two stitches at one remove.
 Members are now looking forward to our two craft group meetings by Zoom for next month on Monday 8 and 15 March for further work on our Amigurumi Dinosaur.